 Voice search’s growth is unprecedented at this point.
-In fact, analysts believe that by 2020, 50% of online searches will be conducted this way.
+Google voice searches alone currently sit at 12%.
+In fact, analysts believe that by the end of 2020, 50% of online searches will be conducted this way.
 This number will continue to grow, possibly even overtaking text searching in the near future.

 2. 20% of queries on mobile devices are voice search.

 (Search Engine Land)